apluslms/aplus-manual/m06_rubyric/02_getting_started.rst

 .. styled-topic::

   Main questions:
-      How to create courses and exercises in Rubyric, how they can be linked to A+
+      How to create courses and assignments in Rubyric?
+How they can be linked to A+?

   Topics?
-      Create and modify courses, course instances and exercises
+      Creating and modifying courses, course instances and assignments.

   Difficulty:
       Easy